TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/FluidTemplates/Index.rst

 web developer is required to make.
 Simply learn and follow the conventions (e.g. that the path should be :file:`Resources/Private/Templates/Page/`) and the development will be smooth, easy and straight forward.
-In addition, if another web developer (e.g. one of your colleagues) looks at your site package extension, he/she knows the locations and naming of files.
+In addition, if another web developer (e.g. one of your colleagues) looks at your sitepackage extension, he/she knows the locations and naming of files.
 This reduces development time significantly, e.g. if an issue needs to be investigated or a change should be implemented.